Os Lusíadas: A lyric-tragic episode

-The episode, usually known as "of Inês de Castro", is one of the most famous of Os Lusíadas (canto iii, stanzas 118–135).
+The episode known usually as "of Inês de Castro", is one of the most famous of Os Lusíadas (canto III, stanzas 118–135).
 It is normally classified as a lyric, thus distinguishing it from the more common war episodes.
 The episode discusses destiny, and leads the action to its tragic end, even something close to the coir (apostrophes).

 The nobility of the characters is also emphasised, in a way that is intended to create feelings of sympathy when the protagonist suffers.
 This technique is used most strongly when Inês fears the orphaning of her children more than losing her own life and she begs for the commutation of capital punishment for an exile in Siberia (Cítia) or in Libya in order to have an opportunity to raise her children, and she is compared with "the young beautiful Policena".
 Strophes 134 and 135 are written to evoke this pity.